rokomari-com/convention/README.md

     ```

+## API Design Guide

+1. You should not directly map database tables into the API.
+So Entity/Document classes should never be exposed by an API.
+Use a DTO class instead.

+1. Do not directly receive Entity/Document class object from request.
+Use a DTO class instead.

+1. Do not use 'DTO' suffix for a DTO class. **more on this later**

+1. Avoid using verb in API URL.
+Use resource name instead.

+1. Use versioning in API.
+For example -

+        GET     walletservice/api/v1/transactions

+    1. We are accessing a walletservice API in this example.
+    1. This in API version 1
+    1. We are accessing transaction resource

+1. Use HTTP verb to specify action on resources.

+        1. GET     walletservice/api/v1/transactions
+        2. GET     walletservice/api/v1/transactions/[transation_id]
+        3. POST    walletservice/api/v1/transactions   [body with transation info]
+        4. PUT     walletservice/api/v1/transactions/[transaction_id]   [body with transation info]
+        5. DELETE  walletservice/api/v1/transactions/[transaction_id]

+    1. Returns list of Transaction
+    1. Returns a single Transaction with given transaction_id
+    1. Creates a new Transaction with given transaction info in the body
+    1. Updates existing transaction of given transaction_id with given transaction info in the body
+    1. Deletes the transaction wtih given transaction_id

+1. Add filtering values in the URL with parameter.

+        GET     walletservice/api/v1/transactions?status=ACTIVE&name=asdf

+1. in, gt these can be used for advanced filtering.

+1. Add pagination in the URL with parameter. page_size should be optional.
+Use a upper boundary value for page_size in the service.

+        GET     walletservice/api/v1/transactions?page_no=5&page_size=50

 ## Application Architecture

 1. Do no Inject Repository classes directly into Controller classes.
 Repository layer should close to database and Service layer with all the business logic.